john-itcsolutions/cheirrs/README.md

 From cheirrs dir:

 Now, you need to ensure the image tags in the .yml files you are about to build from are in sync with the actual last image tag you built (+1).
 This comment always applies to smart-web  Docker-built images, as you progress.
-This means you have to "bump" along the image tags in both the tag given for the Dockerfile build target, and the kubernetes smart-web.yml file that references that image (smart-web.yml is in the root directory of "cheirrs").
+This means you have to "bump" along the image tags in both the tag given (at the command line - sudo docker build -t registry.gitlab.com/<your_gitlab_name>/smart:<your-tag>) when you build from the Dockerfile to its target, and the kubernetes smart-web.yml file that references that image (ie: "smart:<your-tag>").

+(smart-web.yml is in the root directory of "cheirrs")

 `kubectl apply -f smart-web.yml`